Join the No Shame Movement

 How Do I Manage it When Others Question my Definition of Recovery?

 Generally speaking, it’s helpful to keep an open mind when getting into recovery for the first time.
 Trying new things, listening to different perspectives, and holding space for new opportunities can be tough but super helpful.
-Should you encounter anyone who thinks they’ve got it nailed, or tear you down for your way of approaching recovery, politely listen, take what you need, and leave the rest.
-Again, it’s very important to surround yourself with others who will build you up rather than tear you down.
+Should you encounter anyone who is overbearing or negative towards your way of approaching recovery, politely listen, take what you need, and leave the rest.
+It’s very important to surround yourself with others who support and empower you during this transition.

 I’m New to Recovery.
 What Resources are Helpful?

-You can always visit the SAMHSA website for helpful information.
-There are some wonderful resources and helpful tools.
-Also, Alcoholics Anonymous, Narcotics Anonymous, and Smart Recovery provide resources to help you find support groups in your community or online.
-Remember, you’re not alone!
-AND if you try one of these resources and it isn’t a good fit, try something different!
+You can always visit the SAMHSA website for helpful information — there are some wonderful resources and helpful tools contained within the website.
+Also, Alcoholics Anonymous, Narcotics Anonymous, and Smart Recovery provide provide resources to help you find support groups in your community or online.
+In addition, many folks also explore therapy, medication-assisted treatment (MAT), recovery coaching, mindfulness, exercise, and creative practices as part of their recovery pathway.
+Remember, you’re not alone!… AND if you try one of these resources and it isn’t a good fit, try something different!